iamlordaubrey/rover/README.md

-# Receipt Extractor
+# Rover Control

-Description: An API that identifies blocks in a receipt and stores specific receipt information to a database
+Description: An Rover Control application that either takes in input from the command line or reads input from file and moves the rover based on input

-### Limitations
+### Assumptions
-- Versioning wasn't implemented
-- Database used is sqlite3
+- Each rover always has both landing and instructions input
+  - A rover with only one of these (landing but no instructions or instructions but no landing) would be discarded
+- Rovers instructions don't permit rover to move beyond the plateau boundary.
+Adding this to v2.0

 ### Tech Stack
-Built using Django and Django Rest framework.
-Libraries are kept as minimal as possible.
+Built using Python 3.10.5 (see `.python-version` file).
+Libraries are kept as minimal as possible (see `requirements.in` file)

-Runtime: Python 3.10.5 (can be found in `.python-version` file)

 ## Install #